A PMO stands for any of below three terms;

 This team works in an integrated way to handle PMO jobs and better interest in achieving organizational objectives.

 Project Management Director – PMD is the highest authority guy in any PMO and accountable for its success or failure.
 PMD has authority equal to VP or any high-level functional manager.

 Roles & Responsibilities | PMO

 PMO (PMO) roles and responsibilities depend on the size of any organization and how many projects & programs organizations be dealing with at the very moment.

 PMO tracks all the projects, programs in a bigger picture and maintains the records.
 PMO task structure changes from company to company.
 Still, the overall scenario remains the same: to ease the task of higher Management and the Project team in every possible manner.

 Let’s enlist in details all the stuff PMO normally do for any organization generally;

-- Conflict Management: The reason I put it first is that it works as a mediator in the most crucial factor when managing stakeholders for the project’s better interest.
+- Conflict Management: I put it first because it works as a mediator in the most crucial factor when managing stakeholders for the project’s better interest.
 Experts in PMO should be experienced enough to deal with conflict for win-win if any escalated to them.
 It will ease the pain of higher Management, ultimately- a big factor.

 - Project Portfolio Management: Portfolio management is the key to achieve objective cross-functional organization.
 It will help decide if to bid on a project or put extra resources in any project or reduce resources to optimize them on a different project.
 To avoid resources, conflict is the major task to be done by PMO anywhere.
 Tracking through project portfolio management helps to get optimal results with minimum resources.

-- Training & Coaching: PMO job is to check all the forecast scenarios and train their own staff rather than hiring a skilled person from outside to fill the gaps.
+- Training & Coaching: PMO’s job is to check all the forecast scenarios and train their own staff rather than hiring a skilled person from outside to fill the gaps.
 Training should also be done on ongoing projects.
 Outside trainers can be hired if necessary.